fcambus/spleen/README.md

 (for the Linux console), and `.dfont` for Macintosh users.

-All font sizes contain all ISO/IEC 8859-1 characters (Basic Latin and Latin-1 Supplement Unicode block), Latin Extended-A characters, and both Box Drawing and Braille Patterns Unicode blocks, except for the 5x8 version.
+All font sizes contain all ISO/IEC 8859-1 characters (Basic Latin and Latin-1 Supplement Unicode block), Latin Extended-A characters, as well as Box Drawing, Block Elements, and Braille Patterns Unicode blocks, except for the 5x8 version.

 Due to character size constraints, the 5x8 version only contains printable ASCII characters.